mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the port to use when connecting to the database server with TCP/IP.
 It is passed to the :command:`mysql` child process.
 It is passed to the :command:`mysql` child process without alteration.
 See :command:`mysql --help` for details.

+.. option:: --rebuild-indexes

+   This option only has effect when used together with the --apply-log option and is passed directly to xtrabackup.
+When used, makes xtrabackup rebuild all secondary indexes after applying the log.
+This option is normally used to prepare compact backups.
+See the :program:`xtrabackup` documentation for more information.

+.. option:: --rebuild-threads=NUMBER-OF-THREADS

+   This option only has effect when used together with the --apply-log and --rebuild-indexes option and is passed directly to xtrabackup.
+When used, xtrabackup processes tablespaces in parallel with the specified number of threads when rebuilding indexes.
+See the :program:`xtrabackup` documentation for more information.

 .. option:: --redo-only

-   This option is passed directly to xtrabackup's :option:`xtrabackup --apply-log-only` option.
+   This option should be used when preparing the base full backup and when merging all incrementals except the last one.
+It is passed directly to xtrabackup's :option:`xtrabackup --apply-log-only` option.
 This forces :program:`xtrabackup` to skip the "rollback" phase and do a "redo" only.
 This is necessary if the backup will have incremental changes applied to it later.
 See the |xtrabackup| :doc:`documentation <../xtrabackup_bin/incremental_backups>` for details.

-.. option:: --remote-host=HOSTNAME

-   This option accepts a string argument that specifies the remote host on which the backup files will be created, by using an ssh connection.
-This option is DEPRECATED and will be removed in Percona XtraBackup 2.1.
-In Percona XtraBackup 2.0 and later, you should use streaming backups instead.

 .. option:: --rsync

    Uses the :program:`rsync` utility to optimize local file transfers.
 When this option is specified, :program:`innobackupex` uses :program:`rsync` to copy all non-InnoDB files instead of spawning a separate :program:`cp` for each file, which can be much faster for servers with a large number of databases or tables.
-This option cannot be used together with :option:`--remote-host` or :option:`--stream`.
+This option cannot be used together with :option:`--stream`.

 .. option:: --safe-slave-backup